 - Both the historic Lenox Flats and Sexton were converted into condominium units.

 EPNI continues to play a vital role in the evolution of the Elliot Park Neighborhood by actively pursuing its mission to Bring people and resources together to preserve and promote the unique urban character of the historic Elliot Park Neighborhood.

 In 2014 Elliot Park Neighborhood, Inc. (EPNI) was awarded a $25,000 grant from The McKnight Foundation to explore the future of the neighborhood organization and to develop alternative organizational structures and sustainability plans that might provide opportunities for future growth and sustainability.

 Click here to review the plan: EPNI Future Scenarios Revised-8-10-2016

 Board of Directors

 The Board of Directors shall consist of at least seven, but no more than fifteen members.
 Anyone who lives, works or owns property in the neighborhood can be a member of EPNI and is eligible to apply for board service.
 At least sixty percent of the Board positions must be filled by persons who reside within the Elliot Park neighborhood boundaries as defined by the City of Minneapolis.
-Directors are elected to two-year terms at the Annual Meeting in May of each year.
+Directors are elected to three-year terms at the Annual Meeting in May of each year.
 Vacancies may also be filled with board approval throughout the year.
 Eligible members who are interested in serving on the board are encouraged to contact EPNI for more information.

 Kim Forbes, President ~ Minnesota Adult & Teen Challenge